carpentries/carpentries.org/content/workshops/workshops-faq.md

 We updated the [workshop website template](https://github.com/carpentries/workshop-template) to make it easier to indicate that a workshop will be taught online.
 Instructions to customise your workshop website are available on the [customisation page](https://carpentries.github.io/workshop-template/customization/index.html).

-### Does the workshop have to be 2 full days?
+### Does the workshop have to be two full days?

-Your workshop does not have to be 2 full days.
-You are encouraged to conduct your workshop over 4 half days if necessary.
+Your workshop does not have to be two full days.
+You are encouraged to conduct your workshop over four half days if necessary.
 This is up to the discretion of the workshop organiser/Instructors and the needs of the audience.

 ### Will I be provided with a Zoom room to run my online workshop?